Samm14s/industrial_robotics_project/README.md

 ```bash
 rosrun Industrial_Robotics_Project circle_motion
 ```
-To start the node necessary for recording data:
+To record the data 3 steps are necessary.
+First run:
 ```bash
 rosrun Industrial_Robotics_Project EE_Recorder_Node
 ```
-To record in a .bag file
+Then to record and store them in a .bag file
 ```bash
 rosbag record -O executed.bag /joint_states_with_pose
 ```
-To convert data from .bag to .csv:
+To convert .bag to .csv:
 ```bash
 rosrun Industrial_Robotics_Project rosbag_to_csv_executed executed.bag
 ```
 ---
 ## Data Analysis
-To plot and compare the 2 trajectories run the file compare_trajectories.m in Matlab
+To plot and compare the 2 trajectories run compare_trajectories.m in Matlab